pshirali/workbench/docs/source/using_wb/usage.rst

 New -- [``wb n``]
 -----------------

-The `new` command is a variant of the `command` command.
-It's execution is similar to that of the `command` command (non-interactive), but with ``WORKBENCH_NEW_FUNC`` as the entrypoint.
+The `new` command is a variant of the `run` command.
+It's execution is similar to that of the `run` command (non-interactive), but with ``WORKBENCH_NEW_FUNC`` as the entrypoint.

 When the command ``wb n <newBenchName>`` is invoked, WorkBench creates